leotgo/unity-articles/new-features-faster/README.md

 Let's take a moment to understand what is happening here.

-* We as UI implementers need to know implementation details about Junior's `PlayerMotor` implementation to calculate the speed.
+* We as UI implementers need to know details about Junior's `PlayerMotor` implementation to calculate the speed.
 * This means that we will spend an insurmountable amount of time understanding his code;
 * All the UI and AI classes need to change because of `PlayerMotor`, since what they originally used was that simple float property;
 * Since the `PlayerMotor` class exposes a giant public interface to other classes, changes to isolated properties might cause unrelated components to start failing.